You may have heard that many people like credit unions better than banks.

 - Location: Many credit unions serve anyone who lives, works, worships or attends school in an area.

-- Family: Most credit unions allow members’ families to join.
-So if someone in your family is a member of a credit union, you may be eligible, too.
+- Family: Many credit unions allow members’ families to join.
+So, if someone in your family is a member of a credit union, you may be eligible, too.

-- Group membership: Churches, schools, alumni associations, labor unions and homeowners’ associations are among the types of groups that may define a bond.
+- Group membership: Belonging to specific churches, schools, alumni associations, labor unions and homeowners associations may qualify you.

 2. Does it offer services I need?

-Start with the basics, experts say: Make sure that your credit union offers home lending services, issues credit and debit cards, provides auto loans, features a good savings program and offers financial counseling.
+Make sure that your credit union offers home lending services, issues credit and debit cards, provides auto loans, features a good savings program, and offers financial counseling.

-Are you looking for easy access to ATMs or branches nationwide?
+Also, know whether you’ll have easy access to ATMs or branches nationwide.

-Unlike big banks, most credit unions don’t have 24/7 call centers, so if that’s important to you, ask if banking is restricted to business hours.
-Also, if you need it, see if the credit union offers mobile apps to view your account balances, pay bills, deposit checks and send money online.
+Ask if banking is restricted to business hours.
+Also, if you need it, see whether the credit union offers mobile apps to view your account balances, pay bills, deposit checks and send money online.

 Maybe you’re looking for services such as investment, retirement and estate planning.
 Some credit unions offer personal finance help like their big-bank cousins, others don’t.
 So be sure to ask.